Annual Technical Report 2005 on Patent Information Activities submitted by Japan (SCIT/ATR/PI/2005/JP)

 9) Patent map guidance

 IPC list, FI list, F-term description and F-term list can be referenced.
 An English version is available.
-Explanation of the additional code of an F-term is available from March 2004 in the English service.
+Explanation of the additional code of an F-term has been available in the English version services from March 2004.

 Further, the published appeal and trial decisions in 1940 and after, and as related information, the information on appeal and trial decisions, the legal status on applications, registrations and trial decisions are provided.